justinesolano/sei-project-one/README.md

 ```
 This was identical for the `blackRiders` elements.

+I placed the main movements within a `startGame()` function so that the player would not be able to move until they pressed the start button.
 The main controls of the game and the collision functions were the hardest and most complex part of the project.
-I placed the main movements within a `startGame()` function so that the player would not be able to move until they pressed the start button.

-Although I knew exactly what I wanted my game to do, the big problem and frustration for me was not knowing how to do it and not even knowing where to start.
-I received help from one of my teaching assistants because I just could not understand where the game needed to go.
-After it was shown to me how to achieve the key movements using conditionals, I managed to set up the simple movements for each arrow key.
+I received help from one of my teaching assistants on how to approach setting up the key movements using conditionals.
+After some clarification, I managed to set up the simple movements for each arrow key.

 Right
 ``` javascript
      if (key === 39 && currentPosition % width !== width - 1){